DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-trishadevera/README.md

 I also learned about the methods of proofs such as direct.
 A direct proof is a proof wherein one should assume that the antecedent, p, in the conditional statement, p → q, as true and then later on, show that q, which is the consequence, is true.

 # Week 4
 In this week, the methods of constructing proofs are continued.
 Proof by contraposition is done by assuming that ¬q is true and showing that ¬p is also true.
 Vacuous proof means that ¬p → (p → q) while trivial means that q → (p → q).
-Another method of proof is the proof by contradiction which is done by assuming that the p and ¬q is true and showing that there is a contradiction.
+Another method of proof is the proof by contradiction which is done by assuming that ¬(premise) is true which will be equivalent to p ∧ ¬q and showing that there is a contradiction.

 # Week 5
+This week, we continued the lesson about contradiction.
+In class, we proved the statement "√2 is irrational." by contradiction.
+Also, I learned another example statement which can be proven by contraposition.
+This statement is "If a^2 is even, thena is also even."
+Furthermore, there were more examples on proof by contradiction and contraposition.
+I also learned another form of proof, which is the proof by equivalence.
+The example conditional statement was r ↔ s, "n is even iff n^2 is even."
+It was done by proving that r → s, "If n is even, then n^2 is also even." and s → r, "If n^2 is even, then n is also even.". r → s was proved by direct proof and s → r was proved by contraposition.
+Both of these processes were proofs of r ↔ s.

+# Week 6
+The lesson on proof by equivalence was continued and biconditional statements were given as examples.
+Mathematical Induction was also introduced.
+The first step was the basis step, which is to show  that P(1) or P(0) is true.
+The second step is using direct proof.